I’m an energy and climate analyst with over a decade of experience studying the fossil-fuel industry and the stakes of the energy transition.

 -

-I co-hosted a podcast about the American West for the New Books Network and regularly speak with interviewers.
+I hosted podcast about the American West for the New Books Network in the early 2020s with highlights on energy: